Esther (1999 film): Plot

-Hadassah, a beautiful Jewish girl, lives with her cousin (and legal guardian) Mordechai in Shushan, the capital of Persia.
+Hadassah, a beautiful Jewish girl, lives with her cousin (and legal guardian) Mordecai in Shushan, the capital of Persia.
 After King Ahasuerus deposes Queen Vashti for her refusal to obey him, he is advised to choose a new queen.
 Guards then search the entire kingdom for worthy candidates, taking them from their homes by force to the palace.
 Mordecai attempts to hide Hadassah but she is captured by the guards.
-For her protection and at the insistence of Mordechai, Hadassah changes her name to Esther, meaning "hidden".
+For her protection and at the insistence of Mordecai, Hadassah changes her name to Esther, meaning "hidden".
 Esther and the rest of the young women are taken to the first harem, where they are placed under the custody of Haggai, a royal eunuch and chief custodian of the harem.

 Meanwhile, Haman, another royal advisor rises to power and the favor of the king.
 Memuchan, a trusted chamberlain of the king, is wary of Haman's ambition.
-Mordechai also makes an enemy of Haman, due to Mordechai's refusal to bow to Haman as others do.
-Haman plots revenge on Mordechai.
+Mordecai also makes an enemy of Haman, due to Mordecai’s refusal to bow to Haman as others do.
+Haman plots revenge on Mordecai.

 After a time of purification, it is time for Esther and the other women to present themselves to the king for one night each.
 After spending the night with Esther, the King falls in love with her and crowns her queen.
 Sometime later, Mordecai overhears a plot by two of the king's guards, Bigthan and Teresh, against the king and reports this to Esther.
 Esther exposes the plot to the king, and the men are sentenced to death.